johannesjo/angular-auto-forms/README.md

 ==================
 *[ng-fab-form](https://github.com/johannesjo/ng-fab-form)'s little companion for auto-markup*

 Simple helper + extendable api.
 Get from a couple of form elements to fully standard bootstrap-markup in a breeze.
 Take the same form, change an attribute and get anther form layout.
 Allows you to declare your own rules and should be easily extended for other css-frameworks, even your very own.
+[Try it yourself!](http://plnkr.co/edit/id1Oh4?p=preview)

 ## Install
 ```